amyrhoda/deep-thoughts/_posts/2022-01-06-joy-and-bread-time.md

 status: published
 ---

 The older I get, the more abstract my new year's resolutions are.
 I used to make lists of things to accomplish.
-Now the new year spread in my notebook is not much more than a floating cloud of nouns: joy, community, trust.
+Now the new year spread in my notebook is not much more than a floating cloud of nouns: community, ease, trust, bread.

 And it makes sense: practically speaking, a year is an unwieldy period of time for projects.
 Any project that takes a year will definitely need to be broken down into sub-projects, and that's what weekly or monthly plans are for.